w3c/wot-testing/events/2020.06.Online/tools/vpn_softetherbridge.md

-# Setup instruction for SoftEther VPN Bridge
+# Setup Instructions for SoftEther VPN Bridge

-NOTE: This instaruction asumes using linux on Raspberry Pi.
+NOTE: These instructions assume you are using linux on Raspberry Pi.
 `testuser/pftest` is a sample User ID and password in the instruction.

-## 1. Download VPN bridge from SoftEther Download Center
+## 1. Download VPN Bridge from SoftEther Download Center
 - go to https://www.softether-download.com/en.aspx?product=softether
 - Select Software -> SoftEther VPN (Freeware)
 - Select Component -> SoftEther VPN Bridge